 You know what, I smile often, I see a lot of good in the world still and a lot to be grateful for, even now.
-I have to say I feel joyful and happy most of time through these difficult times and for that I am truly and abundantly grateful!
+I have to say I feel joyful and happy most of the time through these difficult days and for that I am truly and abundantly grateful!
 Life is good and the best is still yet to come!
-I hopeful for the good I’d like to see come out of all of this pause in everyday life.
-I saw a meme posted and I may not have it exactly, but the just of it was--
+I am hopeful for the good I’d like to see come out of this pause in everyday life.
+I saw a meme posted and I may not have it exactly right, but the just of it was--

-It is my greatest hope that great aware, awakening, learning and action will come of this.
+It is my greatest hope that great awareness, awakening, learning and action will come of this.
 I am imagining that and holding a space for it in my heart and soul!

 Blog By Kate Olson